zmalone/chef-web-docs/source/quickstart/chef-repo/_simple_cookbook.md

     If you're not familiar with Chef, this allows us to leverage the `magic_shell` LWRP inside our `aliases` cookbook.

-    [INFO] It's best practice to fill in the `maintainer` and `maintainer_email` with your information, but that's unnecessary for this Quick Start guide.
+    [INFO] It's best practice to fill fields with your information, but that's unnecessary for this Quick Start guide.

 1. Open up the default recipe in your Text Editor (it's in `cookbooks/aliases/recipes/default.rb`).
 Let's create some shell aliases to this recipe - feel free to use these or make up your own: